-- Next head to Surry's brand new Visitor Center, located at the historic Courthouse where you'll learn about the area and pick up brochures and other information.
+- Next head to the Surry County Visitor Center, located on the lawn of the historic Courthouse where you'll learn about the area and pick up coupons and brochures for area businesses.

 - Head back to Smithfield for a relaxing dinner and drinks on the patio overlooking the Pagan River at the Smithfield Station.